Seeing Stars: Where the Stars are Immortalized

 But it was in the late 1930's that Myrna Loy became M-G-M's top female star at the box office.
 She was named the most popular actress in Hollywood, and starred alongside such megastars as Cary Grant, Spencer Tracy, and Clark Gable (despite the fact that she turned down the starring role in "It Happened One Night.")

 Her career took off in 1934 on a curious note, when she starred in "Manhattan Melodrama," the movie that lured bank robber John Dillinger out of hiding.
-(He was shot to death in an FBI ambush while leaving the Biograph Theatre after seeing her film.)
+(The gangster was shot to death in an FBI ambush while leaving the Biograph Theatre after seeing her film.)

 In 1937, Ed Sullivan asked his 20 million readers to vote for the "King and Queen of Hollywood."
 Clark Gable won the title of "The King "; Myrna Loy was chosen as "The Queen."